appreciated/quick-start-material/README.md

 A Quick-Start Material implementation for Vaadin

 ## Status
-This Library is incomplete most Components require a manual change I planned to reuse as much from Materialize but didn't find the time yet.
+This Library is incomplete most Components require still a manual sdf change.
+I planned to reuse as much from the Materialize but havent had the time yet (https://github.com/dogfalo/materialize/).
 The Library is usable but there are no tests yet.